 Capital gains tax (CGT)

-This is provided that no property or income is added by the settlor or the trustees of any other settlement of which the settlor is a settlor or a beneficiary at a time when the settlor is domiciled in the UK or deemed domiciled.
+This protection continues so long as no property or income is added by the settlor or the trustees of any other settlement of which the settlor is a settlor or a beneficiary at a time when the settlor is domiciled in the UK or deemed domiciled.
 For this last, additions made to meet expenses relating to taxation and administration that exceed the trust’s income are disregarded.
-But loans on other than arm’s length terms may represent an addition to the trust.
+But loans on other than arm’s length terms can represent an addition to the trust.
 This means loans to the trust at less than the ‘official rate’ or loans by the trustees at more than the ‘official rate’.
 The ‘official rate’ is currently 2.5%.

-A change, which affects all non-resident trusts, is to disregard all capital payments to non-residents (as drafted, even those made before 6 April 2017) unless -
+The first change is to disregard all capital payments to non-residents unless -

-- the recipient is a ‘close member of the settlor’s family’ and the settlor is UK resident in the tax year the payment is received after 5 April 2017 [which may be changed to 2018];
+- the recipient is a ‘close member of the settlor’s family’ and the settlor is UK resident in the tax year the payment is received after 5 April 2018;

-- the payment is made in the year the settlement ceases to exist after 5 April 2017 [which may be changed to 2018], two or more beneficiaries receive capital payments and at least one is non-resident and one is resident in the UK; or
+- the payment is made in the year the settlement ceases to exist after 5 April 2018, two or more beneficiaries receive capital payments and at least one is non-resident and one is resident in the UK; or

 - the recipient is temporarily non-resident, in which case the payment is treated as received in the beneficiary’s period of return to the UK.